banditoth/Forms.RecurrenceToolkit/README.md

     }
 ```

+The result should be the following:
+yaaay on enter!
+2021.
+06. 23.
+21:00
+yaaay on exit

 **Important**
 This package is in pre-release state.
 Right now only parameterless constructors can be used for Method decorator attributes.